HedvigInsurance/libs/logging/README.md

 } // after returning, the MDC will be restored to its prior state
 ```

-It can also be declared on nested types:
+It can also be declared on nested values of types:
 ```kotlin
 data class Book(
     @Mdc val market: String